charan3844/GitPacker/README.md

   <h3 align="center">CSG</h3>

   <p align="center">
-    Readme file about the CSG
+    Readme file about the CSG Project and how to build the Azure Image
     <br />
     <a href="https://github.com/charan3844/GitPacker"><strong>Explore the docs »</strong></a>
     <br />